yevklim/NextFaster/README.md

   - Make sure `?sslmode=required` is added to the `POSTGRES_URL` env for dev
   - Run `pnpm db:push` to apply schema to your db
 - The data/data.zip includes a ~300 MB data.sql file with the full schema and 1,000,000+ products
+  - *NOTE: The data exceeds the size limit allowed by the free tier for Neon on Vercel* [see more](https://vercel.com/docs/storage/vercel-postgres/usage-and-pricing#pricing)

 ### Performance